MicrosoftDocs/architecture-center/docs/service-fabric/refactor-migrated-app.md

 The Surveys application code is available on [GitHub][sample-code].

-If you are just getting started with [Azure Service Fabric][service-fabric], set up your development environment and download the latest [Azure SDK][azure-sdk] and the [Azure Service Fabric SDK][service-fabric-sdk].
+If you are just getting started with [Azure Service Fabric][service-fabric], first set up your development environment then download the latest [Azure SDK][azure-sdk] and the [Azure Service Fabric SDK][service-fabric-sdk].
 The SDK includes the OneBox cluster manager so you can deploy and test the Surveys application locally with full F5 debugging.

 <!-- links -->
 [azure-sdk]: https://azure.microsoft.com/en-us/downloads/archive-net-downloads/